Excitation Dropout: Encouraging Plasticity in Deep Neural Networks: Experiments

-In this section we compare the performance of ED to that of No Dropout, Standard Dropout, and state-of-the-art Curriculum Dropout \cite{morerio2017curriculum}.
-We train a CNN-2 model from scratch on the datasets: Cifar10, Cifar100, Caltech256.
 Fig.~\ref{fig:from_scratch} depicts the test accuracies over training iterations for the three datasets averaged over five trained models.
-After convergence, ED demonstrates a significant improvement in performance compared to other methods.
-We hypothesize that ED takes longer to converge due to the additional loop (Steps 2-4 in Fig.~\ref{fig:pipeline}) introduced in the learning process, and due to the learning of the alternative paths.
-We note that ED, during training, uses a different binary mask for each image in a minibatch, while in Standard Dropout, one random mask is employed per minibatch.
-To prove that the actual boost in accuracy with ED is not provided by the choice of specific masks, we add a comparison with Standard Dropout having a different random mask for each image.
+After convergence, Excitation Dropout demonstrates a significant improvement in performance compared to other methods.
+We hypothesize that Excitation Dropout takes longer to converge due to the additional loop (Steps 2-4 in Fig.~\ref{fig:pipeline}) introduced in the learning process, and due to the learning of the alternative paths.
+We note that Excitation Dropout, during training, uses a different binary mask for each image in a minibatch, while in Standard Dropout, one random mask is employed per minibatch.
+To prove that it is precisely the fact that masks reflective of the particular input give rise to a boost in accuracy, and not the fact that different masks are used for different images, we add a comparison with Standard Dropout having a different random mask for each image.
 We refer to this accuracy as `Standard Dropout + Mask/Img' in the plots.
 As expected, the latter approach is comparable to Standard Dropout in performance.

-Next, we evaluate the effectiveness of ED on popular network architectures that employ dropout layers: AlexNet, VGG16, VGG19.
-This is done by fine-tuning on the video recognition test dataset UCF101.
-Fig.~\ref{fig:from_scratch} shows superior ED performance on AlexNet fine-tuned on UCF101.
+Next, we evaluate the effectiveness of Excitation Dropout on popular network architectures that employ dropout layers: AlexNet, VGG16, VGG19.
+This is done by fine-tuning on the video recognition dataset UCF101.
+Fig.~\ref{fig:from_scratch} shows superior Excitation Dropout performance on AlexNet fine-tuned on UCF101.
 Table~\ref{table:fine_tuning} presents more comparative results on other deep architectures by reporting the accuracy after convergence.
-Again, ED demonstrates higher generalizability on the test data for all considered architectures.
+Again, Excitation Dropout demonstrates higher generalizability on the test data for all architectures.
+We also find that Excitation Dropout, applied in $fc6$ only, demonstrates higher performance compared to applying Standard Dropout in both $fc6$ and $fc7$ layers as in the original proposed architectures (AlexNet: 67.56\% \textit{vs.} 65.83\%, VGG16: 73.23\% \textit{vs.} 73.01\%, VGG19: 74.34\% \textit{vs.} 73.40\%).

-For fair comparison, we set $p=0.5$ for Standard Dropout and $P=0.5$ for the base retaining probability of ED in all experiments.
-We perform dropout in the first fully-connected layer of the considered networks (\textit{fc1} for CNN-2 and \textit{fc6} for AlexNet and VGGs) for Standard, Curriculum, and Excitation Dropout.
-For Curriculum Dropout we fix the parameter $\gamma$ to $5*10^{-4}$ as in \cite{morerio2017curriculum}.
+In all experiments thus far, we set $p=0.5$ for Standard Dropout and $P=0.5$ for the base retaining probability of Excitation Dropout for fair comparison.
+For completeness, we add a sensitivity analysis of the parameters $p$ and $P$ in Table \ref{table:sensitivity}.
+Among the different dropout rates, the lowest accuracy for Excitation Dropout is greater than the highest accuracy of Standard Dropout for most datasets.